Aafia Siddiqui: Pakistan

 A few Pakistanis questioned the outpouring of support.
 Her ex-husband said Siddiqui was "reaping the fruit of her own decision.
 Her family has been portraying Aafia as a victim.
 We would like the truth to come out."
 Shakil Chaudhry lamented the "mass hysteria" of supporters.
 But when one columnist (Mubashir Lucman) raised questions about Asfia's sister Fowzia's account, graffiti "appeared all over Karachi insulting" him.

-US observers noted the Pakistani reaction.
+U.S. observers noted the Pakistani reaction.
 Jessica Eve Stern, a terrorism specialist and lecturer at Harvard Law School, observed: "Whatever the truth is, this case is of great political importance because of how people [in Pakistan] view her."
 Foreign Policy reported that unsubstantiated rumours, widely repeated in the Pakistani press, that she had been sexually abused by her captors had "become part of the legend that surrounds her, so much so that they are repeated as established facts by her supporters, who have helped build her iconic status" as a folk hero.